Use Fitbit to track not only your steps and activity but also the food that you eat. This article explains how to create, edit, and manage food plans.

 What is a food plan?

 A food plan helps you achieve and maintain your weight goal.
 By logging your meals each day, you can track your progress towards an estimated goal based on caloric intake and burn.
 Your goal may be to lose weight, gain weight, or maintain your current weight.
-For more information on how Fitbit tracks your calories burned, visit How does Fitbit know how many calories I've burned?
+For more information on how Fitbit tracks your calories burned, visit How does Fitbit estimate how many calories I've burned?

 How do I start a food plan?